Rennmax

 The Rennmax name was applied to a series of open wheel racing cars and sports racing cars constructed by Rennmax Engineering in Sydney, Australia between 1962 and 1978.
-Rennmax Engineering was established by Bob Britton in 1961, its name derived from the German word "Renn", meaning race and the abbreviation "max", for maximum.
+Rennmax Engineering was established by Bob Britton in 1961, its name derived from the 1950s German NSU motorcycles Max and Rennmax, with "Renn" meaning race.
+The 1953 and 1954 250cc World Championships were won by Werner Haas riding a NSU Rennmax.

 Models

 Although Rennmax cars are often referred to by model designations such as BN2, BN3 etc., Britton claimed that the origins of these were unknown to him and in practice he did not even stamp chassis numbers on his creations.
 The following list utilises these unofficial model designations and also includes models which were built by Rennmax Engineering but raced under names other than Rennmax.

 Rennmax Climax

 The first Rennmax chassis, built for Noel Hall in 1962, utilised numerous components from Hall's Cooper, including a 2.2-litre Coventry Climax engine.

 Rennmax BN1

 The Rennmax BN1 was a single seater racing car incorporating concepts from the Lotus 20 & Lotus 22 designs.
 At least 6 examples were built circa 1962–1964.